 Monte and Betty Factor have been on my mind a lot lately, so I’ve decided to post the piece I read at his funeral in December of 2011.
 I wrote it for both Monte and Betty, actually.
 I don’t think Alice will mind at all.
 And I think you’ll enjoy the Factors.

-Monte had a suit company in the 40’s, and kept a bookie for his clients in the upstairs office.
-Betty had a strong passion for the importance of Early Childhood Education, eventually founding Mar Vista Family Center, which was visited by Hilary Clinton after she wrote “It Takes a Village.”
-Upon retiring, Monte helped at the Center, and founded The End Hunger Network with Jeff Bridges.
+Monte had a suit company in the 40’s and kept a bookie for his clients in the upstairs office.
+Betty had a strong passion for the importance of Early Childhood Education, eventually founding Mar Vista Family Center, which was visited by Hilary Clinton after she wrote: “It Takes a Village.”
+Upon retiring, Monte helped at the Center and founded The End Hunger Network with Jeff Bridges.
 As a couple, they collected art—mostly from artist friends such as Ed Kienholz, Ed Ruscha, Llyn Foulkes, George Herms, Rauschenberg, and even Andy Warhol.
 They had dinner at the Derby with Duchamp.
 They had a monthly poker game that included all hell of art big wigs.
 They traveled around the world seeing art and learning about new cultures.
 Every summer they spent two months in Idaho with their art friends (in a house that Kienholz built).
 They cherished the time they spent there playing cards, listening to jazz, swimming, and riding horses.
 They saw all the great movies, plays, dance events, and art shows, and the discussion of the aforementioned was vigorous and passionate.
 They loved Charlie Rose, and loathed, well, I will let their loathing die with them.
 But above all, they loved their family, friends, and their diverse community.

 I had the great honor of saying a few words at Monte’s funeral.
 Betty died first, and Monte’s funeral was a far more casual affair.
 It took me some time to decide which story to tell.
 Pilates with the grandchildren?
 The time I visited them in Idaho and Monte encouraged me—a novice rider—to have my horse to jump a fence?
 (When I didn’t jump, he called my horse, and I went flying into the private yard of the CEO of a major hotel chain.
 I was pretty sure I was going to be shot or thrown from the horse.
 Neither happened.
 Without a word of apology, 88-year-old Monte led me to Kienholz’s “Mein Camp,” something I’ll never forget.)
-I decided against that last story, because half the speakers would speak to art, I was sure.
-In the end, I went with I found most humorous about Monte and Betty: Food.
+I decided against that last story because half the speakers would speak to art, I was sure.
+In the end, I went with what I found most humorous about Monte and Betty: Food.

-I felt pretty good about my piece—the only thing I had written since starting grad school— until I walked in and realized I’d be speaking after Monte’s life-long friend Bob Schiller, writer of my two favorite shows: I Love Lucy, and All in the Family.
+I felt pretty good about my piece—the only thing I had written since starting grad school— until I walked in and realized I’d be speaking after Monte’s life-long friend Bob Schiller, writer of my two favorite shows: I Love Lucy and All in the Family.
 No pressure.
-I’d also be speaking after George Herms, Llyn Foulkes (who was seated to my right), and Jeff Bridges (who literally dialed it in, from on-set in some far flung country).
+I’d also be speaking after George Herms, Llyn Foulkes (who was seated to my right), and Jeff Bridges (who literally dialed it in, from on-set in some far-flung country).
 No pressure at all.